patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/toggle-group/toggle-group.md

 section: components
 ---

-A **toggle group** is a group of controls that can be used to quickly switch between actions or states.

 ## Elements
 Toggle items can consist of icons, text, or both.
 Styling of toggles is dependent on the background color.